A varicocele refer to dilated veins within the pampiniform plexus.

 Adolescents may be referred if:

-If the testicular swelling is of uncertain origin, the patient should be referred to urology.
+If the scrotal swelling is of uncertain origin, the patient should be referred to urology.
 Men with infertility may also be referred, particularly if Grade II/III disease with abnormal semen parameters.

 Currently, when needed, surgical/endovascular techniques are the only treatment options.

-Grade I and subclinical disease rarely needs treatment.
-Surgery tends to be considered in symptomatic disease and testicular growth arrest / atrophy.
+Grade I and subclinical disease rarely need treatment.
+Surgery tends to be considered in symptomatic disease and testicular growth arrest/atrophy.
 It may be considered in infertility but this is an area of controversy (see above).

 When intervention is indicated surgery is the most common management.
 There are a multitude of approaches: